 - The SPLY-350 wordmark is written usually on both shoes of the Beluga colorway.
 The red, copper and green colorways, on the other hand, have the SPLY-350 written backward on the right shoe.
 This callout, however, is written on both the right and left shoe of the Zebra and BRED colorways.
 The cream-white version of this model also has this word written on its lateral side, but it is barely noticeable.

 - The Yeezy 350 Boost v2 Bred colorway does not show any stripe running across its lateral side.

 - For a secure and snug fit, the lace-up closure is added.
 The rope laces on this model go through the Primeknit upper.

 - The collar’s cut gives the shoe a snug yet comfortable fit while providing the ankle enough room for movement.

 - The addition of removable insoles and padding on the ankle and heel area improves the shoe’s comfort level.

 - Other distinguishable features are the Boost and Adidas logo on the shoe’s sole.
-The former is engraved on the Yeezy 350 Boost v2’s heel while the latter is engraved on the tip of the undersole’s front.
+The former is engraved on the Yeezy 350 Boost v2’s heel while the latter is stamped on the tip of the undersole’s front.

-- The heel's interior shows the iconic three stripes in 3M material for visibility at night.
+- The heel's interior shows the iconic Three stripes in 3M material for visibility at night.

-- Subtle three stripes can also be seen in the rearfoot boost midsole.
+- Subtle Three stripes can also be seen in the rearfoot Boost midsole.

-- Resale value of this model ranges from $750-$1250.
+- The resale value of this model most especially the rare and limited colorways ranges from $750-$1250.